By Vineeth Polisetti, Director · Published 2026-04-28 · 9 min read

 Tab 2: NSF certificates — one per product currently in use, refreshed annually.

-Tab 3: Supplier authorization letters — from Castrol India / your authorized distributor.
+Tab 3: Supplier authorisation letters — from Castrol India / your authorised distributor.

 Tab 4: Safety Data Sheets (SDS) — for each product.